markbates/wailsx/README.md

 testing: warning: no tests to run
 PASS
-ok  	github.com/markbates/wailsx	0.005s
+ok  	github.com/markbates/wailsx	0.003s

 --------------------------------------------------------------------------------
 Go Version: go1.22.0

 ```

-> *_Listing 1.8:_ Testing the `BrowserOpenURL` method output.*
+> *_Listing 1.8:_ Testing the [`wailsrun.ErrNotAvailable`](https://pkg.go.dev/github.com/markbates/wailsx/wailsrun#ErrNotAvailable) method output.*

-If the tests are run in a Wails application, using one of the known build tags, the `BrowserOpenURL` method will call the actual Wails API method, [Listing 1.4](#listing-1-4).
-The result is a call to [`log.Fatal`](https://pkg.go.dev/log.Fatal) because we don't have a valid Wails context.
+If the tests are run in a Wails application, using one of the known build tags, the [`wailsrun.ErrNotAvailable`](https://pkg.go.dev/github.com/markbates/wailsx/wailsrun#ErrNotAvailable) method will call the actual Wails API method, [Listing 1.4](#listing-1-4).
+The result is a call to [`log.Fatal`](https://pkg.go.dev/log#Fatal) because we don't have a valid Wails context.

 <a id="listing-1-9"></a>